 Help paying for Parts A and B: If your income is low, you may qualify for Medicaid or a Medicare Savings Program, both run by the states.
 Depending on which program you're eligible for, the state pays your Part B premiums and maybe other out-of-pocket costs.
 To find contact information for Medicare Savings Programs, go to Medicare's online state-by-state list or call Social Security at 1-800-772-1213.
 To see if you qualify for Medicaid, call your state medical assistance program at the number given in the state pages of your telephone directory or contact your SHIP.

 Help paying for Part D: If your income is under a certain level, you may qualify for the Extra Help program in Part D, which provides low-cost drug coverage — zero or reduced premiums and deductibles, and low copays.
 For more information on this program, see related article "Extra Help Paying for Prescriptions."
-To apply, call Social Security at 1-800-772-1213, or go to its online application form.
+To apply, call Social Security at 1-800-772-1213

-Medicare supplemental insurance called medigap is private insurance you can buy to cover some or most of the out-of-pocket expenses of traditional Medicare — such as the hospital deductible and Part B copays — depending on the policy you choose.
+Medicare supplemental insurance (known as medigap) is private insurance you can buy to cover some or most of the out-of-pocket expenses of traditional Medicare — such as the hospital deductible and Part B copays — depending on the policy you choose.
 You cannot use medigap if you're in a Medicare Advantage plan.